Azure/azure-sdk-for-js/sdk/test-utils/test-utils/README.md

-# Azure SDK for JavaScript's test-utils
+# Azure test-utils client library for JavaScript

 The Azure SDk for JavaSCript is composed of a multitude of repositories that attempt to deliver a common, homogenous SDK to make use of all the services that Azure can provide.